voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 Enables the **six core traceability rules** with severities tuned for common usage (most at `error`, with `traceability/valid-annotation-format` at `warn` to reduce noise).
 This `warn` level for `traceability/valid-annotation-format` is intentional to keep early adoption noise low, but you can safely raise it to `error` in projects that want strict enforcement of annotation formatting.

-The `prefer-implements-annotation` migration rule is **not included** in this (or any) preset and remains disabled by default.
-If you want to encourage or enforce multi-story `@supports` annotations, you must enable `traceability/prefer-implements-annotation` explicitly in your ESLint configuration and choose an appropriate severity (for example, `"warn"` during migration or `"error"` once fully adopted).
+The `prefer-supports-annotation` migration rule (and its deprecated alias key `traceability/prefer-implements-annotation`) is **not included** in this (or any) preset and remains disabled by default.
+If you want to encourage or enforce multi-story `@supports` annotations, you must enable `traceability/prefer-supports-annotation` explicitly in your ESLint configuration and choose an appropriate severity (for example, `"warn"` during migration or `"error"` once fully adopted).

 Core rules enabled by the `recommended` preset: